2020 Incarnate Word Cardinals football team

 The 2020 Incarnate Word Cardinals football team represented the University of the Incarnate Word (UIW) in the 2020–21 NCAA Division I FCS football season as a member of the Southland Conference.
 The Cardinals played their home games at Gayle and Tom Benson Stadium in San Antonio, Texas.
 They were led by third-year head coach Eric Morris.
 On August 13 Incarnate Word announced they would postpone all competition for the Fall 2020 and instead opted for a Spring 2021 season.

-Previous season

-The Cardinals finished the 2019 season 5–7, 4–5 in Southland play to finish in a tie for sixth place.